French Apple Cake [Gluten Free]

 This moist French Apple Cake recipe has become one of our favorite fall desserts.
 It’s easy to make, delicious, and it holds together beautifully.
 Plus?
 Don’t tell anyone, but it’s gluten free!

 This easy recipe makes a tender and moist cake that slices nicely and tastes divine.
-So divine that we’ve made it several times in the last month to enjoy apple season!
+So divine that we make it regularly during apple season!

-Besides dessert (the obvious answer!), it would be a great make-ahead addition to a brunch menu or tea time.
+Besides a delicious gluten free dessert (the obvious answer!), this cake would be a great make-ahead addition to a brunch menu or tea time.

 The Handcrafted Pantry